VivekRaaZ/portfolio/README.md

 - [📝 License](#license)

-# 📖 Portfolio: setup and mobile first <a name="about-project"></a>
+# 📖 Portfolio finish mobile version <a name="about-project"></a>

-**Portfolio setup and mobile first** is my second project of linter which i created with html, css and linter configuration.
+**Portfolio finish mobile version** is my third project of linter which i created with html, css and linter configuration.

 ## 🛠 Built With <a name="built-with"></a>